The United States Congress designated the Cumberland Island Wilderness (map

 and is managed by the National Park Service.

-Established in 1972 and managed by the National Park Service, Cumberland Island National Seashore protects sparkling white beaches and sand dunes, freshwater lakes, and saltwater marshes.
-At 36,545 acres, it is Georgia's largest and southernmost barrier against seaborne storms.
-The island measures about 16 miles in length and 3 miles at it’s widest, with approximately 1 mile of water and marshland separating it from the mainland.
+Managed by the National Park Service, Cumberland Island Wilderness protects sparkling white beaches and sand dunes, freshwater lakes, and saltwater marshes.
+It is Georgia's largest and southernmost barrier against seaborne storms.
+The island measures about 16 miles in length and 3 miles at its’ widest, with approximately 1 mile of water and marshland separating it from the mainland.
 A maritime forest is the centerpiece of the island, providing shade for the deer that attract hunters during six managed hunts.
 When the hunters appear (usually a few days every month from November through February), visitation and camping are restricted on parts of the island.
-The first-rate surf fishing attracts another kind of hunter (GA fishing license is required, visit www.georgiawildlife.com for regulations).
+The first-rate surf fishing attracts another kind of hunter (Georgia fishing license is required).
 Attractions include the ruins of Thomas Carnegie's Dungeness Mansion, built in the late 1800s, a short walk from the ferry dock on the southern end of the island.
 Alligators, loggerhead turtles, and pelicans live on the beaches.
-The northern portion of the island, has been designated Wilderness, starting approximately four miles north of the ferry dock (you have to take a passenger ferry to get here from the mainland).
+The northern portion of the island has been designated Wilderness, starting approximately four miles north of the ferry dock (you have to take a passenger ferry to get here from the mainland).
 For most of the year, insect repellent is strongly recommended for campers.
-Bicycles are permitted on the roads, fires are only permitted at Sea Camp and Stafford campgrounds, and beach access is allowed only at designated dune crossings.
-There are bathrooms on the south end and the very northern end of the island; there are no facilities in the designated wilderness.
-Water from wells must be treated before drinking.
+Additionally, beach access is allowed only at designated dune crossings.